Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 The training data consists of movie scripts, predominantly in Mandarin Chinese.
 A custom data pipeline was developed to facilitate the annotation process.
 100 evaluators were hired to ensure high-accuracy output for model training.
 The annotation scheme and metadata are provided to aid in understanding the data structure and labeling criteria.

+The `training_data` directory contains preprocessed training data and metadata used for the model and statistical analysis.

-The Annotation Schemes are published here: https://docs.google.com/spreadsheets/d/e/2PACX-1vSt3J_9BW7RtYn-Jnh5Ficc9udbZfm4Wq4Dn2fM0gEkmiLa8HLChNj_MJ08cx7oqdPaSia9gt4qL-jS/pubhtml
+The Annotation Schemes are published here, following by the movie annotation outputs: https://docs.google.com/spreadsheets/d/e/2PACX-1vSt3J_9BW7RtYn-Jnh5Ficc9udbZfm4Wq4Dn2fM0gEkmiLa8HLChNj_MJ08cx7oqdPaSia9gt4qL-jS/pubhtml

 ## Data Processing and Model Training

-The `training_data` directory contains preprocessed training data and metadata used for the model and statistical analysis.
 The `model_training` directory includes the python scripts used to train the model, along with any necessary configuration files.

 The Data Training and Analysis Summaries are documented here: https://docs.google.com/spreadsheets/d/e/2PACX-1vS5Li6R9VDZmwwG8IvEriaiUVWVm06zfYEfswDaTmfLm7ozSFYuY09vCEtDII-IqpSm-jAXU0y2m-2x/pubhtml